Skip to main content

 The second situation is an exception to the LTV rule.
 In this case, the banks have the capacity to break the rule for 15% of new borrowers, so long as they don’t go above the 90% figure.
 Given the level of deposits required this is the more sought after exception and banks are monitoring who they give these out to on a month to month basis.
 What we are finding is that banks are looking for customers to have found a property before seeking an exception – cart before horse, and are not (in general) giving exceptions at approval in principle stage.

 In order to know if your case might slip through the net on these exemptions, it really is essential to shop around.
-Doing this on your own is tough and this is where a professional broker could make the difference between “deal” and “no deal” for you.
+Doing this on your own is tough and this is where a professional advisor could make the difference between “deal” and “no deal” for you.
 The banks have capacity to implement these exceptions on a month by month basis, so if you’re a disciplined saver and can show that you have a sale agreed, then one of these exception approvals could have your name on it.

 If you’d like to find out more about the current mortgage market or you would like help to secure the very best deal for your property purchase, why not get in touch?